Strenda-biocatalysis/Strenda-biocatalysis/ModelExamples/Operation_Mode/Readme.md

 ### Batch

-In a batch operation, the entire process occurs in a single closed vessel or batch reactor.
-All reactants are loaded at the beginning, and the reaction progresses without the addition of additional reactants or removal of products during the course of the reaction.
+The batch operation mode represents a fundamental approach in biocatalysis, where all reaction components are mixed simultaneously within a closed system, and the reaction proceeds until a predetermined endpoint is reached.
+This mode is easy to control and well-suited for producing small batches of products.

 - __reactor_type__
     - Type: string